Adding content to new site

 How can we modify/remove a particular document (e.g. enrollment form) from statewide resources if we need to do so?

 Contact the statewide program leader who creates content on the website, which can be found on the Content Teams page, to discuss your concerns and the process.

 The statewide content leader can remove the tag for your county from an enrollment form.
 However, for some programs, the statewide form should not be downloaded, modified, and uploaded at the county level.
 For example, the state 4-H forms may be updated later for legal or other purposes, and this may lead to any modified forms not having the correct revisions.

-A Forestry faculty at an Extension office asked us to tag an event with #FNR to show up on the Forestry program site.
+A Forestry faculty at an Extension office asked us to select forestry in the “additional calendar” field so their events show up on the Forestry program site.
 Can we do that?

-This will also allow it to display on just Forestry events on landing pages or subpages across the site.
 Other programs can also request a term to be added to the drop-down list if they want to segment out particular events marked with that term to be fed to another website.

 Is there a way to get events from another OSU program website linked to the Extension site?

 Events should be entered on the new OSU Extension website.
 There is a “feed” of those to the new OSU calendar but not the reverse.